neumino/neumino.github.io/movies.md

-### Like Father
+### Patient Zero
-*Released on 2018-08-03, vote average 6.5*
+*Released on 2018-08-14, vote average 5*

-When a workaholic young executive, is left at the altar, she ends up on her Caribbean honeymoon cruise with the last person she ever expected: her estranged and equally workaholic father.
-The two depart as strangers, but over the course of a few hilarious adventures, a couple of umbrella-clad cocktails and a whole lot of soul-searching, they return with a renewed appreciation for family and life.
+After an unprecedented global pandemic has turned the majority of humankind into violent &#39;Infected&#39;, a man gifted with the ability to speak the Infected&#39;s new language leads the last survivors on a hunt for Patient Zero and a cure.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/_bfqsNh6U7c?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/W9uddyaqAPE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>